Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: EGOP Spectral Decay in Machine Learning

 \section{EGOP Spectral Decay in Machine Learning}

 Our analysis in Section~\ref{sec:convergence-analysis} shows EGOP spectral decay and dense leading EGOP eigenvectors are sufficient for EGOP reparameterization to improve convergence guarantees for Adagrad.
-Here we present empirical evidence that these conditions occur in benchmark machine learning objectives, and we discuss theoretical reasons for why natural data results in EGOP spectral decay in real-world problems.
+Here we present empirical evidence that these conditions occur in benchmark machine learning objectives and discuss why natural data may produce EGOP spectral decay in real-world problems.

 Figure~\ref{fig:tinyMNIST-global-spectral-decay} shows the EGOP eigenspectrum for the objective function $f(\cdot)$ from an image classification problem.
-We use a 2-layer ReLU neural network to predict 10-class probabilities for handwritten digit images from the UCI ML digits dataset (\citet{optical_recognition_of_handwritten_digits_80}).
+We use a 2-layer ReLU neural network to predict 10-class probabilities for handwritten digit images from the UCI ML digits dataset \cite{optical_recognition_of_handwritten_digits_80}.
 Here $f(\cdot)$ denotes the negative log-likelihood loss on the training data.
 Figure~\ref{fig:tinyMNIST-global-spectral-decay} shows strong EGOP spectral decay.
 We plot $\lambda_k/\lambda_1$ for all EGOP eigenvalues $\lambda_k$ on a logarithmic scale, while the inset zooms in on the leading 100 indices on a linear scale.
-These plots illustrate roughly exponential eigenvalue decay in regions of the spectrum.

-In \cref{ssec:sup-figs-spectral-decay}, we show that these trends are robust to choice of sampling distribution (see Figure~\ref{fig:tinyMNIST-compare-spectral-decay}).
-In this appendix we also visualize the eigenspectra of the layer block EGOP matrices, defined in Section~\ref{ssec:efficient-heuristics}, for neural networks on both the UCI digits dataset and a subset of the fashionMNIST dataset (see Figure~\ref{fig:layer-by-layer-spectra}) \cite{optical_recognition_of_handwritten_digits_80, xiao2017fashion}.
-We observe that the spectral decay illustrated in Fig.~\ref{fig:tinyMNIST-global-spectral-decay} persists when considering block EGOP matrices instead of global EGOP matrices, and that this spectral decay occurs across different datasets.
+These plots illustrate roughly exponential eigenvalue decay.
+In Section~\ref{ssec:sup-figs-spectral-decay}, we show these trends are robust to the choice of sampling distribution $\rho$, and that decay occurs in other benchmark datasets.
+In Section~\ref{ssec:sup-figs-spectral-decay} we also examine the density of the leading EGOP eigenvectors for a 2-layer ReLU network on the UCI digits dataset and show that $\beta_k \gg1/d$ for the leading eigenvectors.

-In \cref{ssec:sup-figs-spectral-decay}, we examine the density of the leading EGOP eigenvectors for a 2-layer ReLU network on the UCI digits dataset.
-We show that $\beta \geq 0.5$, while for this network the number of parameters $d$ satisfies $1/d < 5 \cdot 10^{-4}$ and thus $\beta \gg1/d$, and we we show that several of the leading eigenvectors exhibit similar density (see \cref{fig:MNIST-global-eigvec-density}).